Stanislav Luca

-Stanislav Luca (born 28 June 1986) is a Moldovan football manager and former player who is currently the assistant head coach of the Moldova U21 national team.
+Stanislav Luca (born 28 June 1986) is a Moldovan football manager and former player who is currently the head coach of the Moldovan Liga club Real Sireți.

 Playing career

 Born in Chișinău, Moldova, Luca started his career with Zimbru Chișinău, where he made his senior debut in the 2003–04 season.
 He later spent eight seasons with Rapid Ghidighici from 2007 to 2014, after which he played for Costuleni, Spicul Chișcăreni and Ungheni.
 He finished his playing career with Sfîntul Gheorghe in 2017.

 Managerial career

 In January 2018, he became a coach at Sfîntul Gheorghe.
 In 2018, he was the head coach of the reserve team of the club, with which he won the Championship.
 In 2019, he was appointed assistant coach of the first team, a position he held until he was appointed head coach in September 2021, the position he held until 2023.
 In 2024 he became the Assistant Coach of Moldova U-19 and one year later with the same position he went to Moldova U-21.